bmxdemo/bmxproject/logbook/postings/20170425_noise_temp/index.md

 A few notes about the measurement and various tweaks I tested:

-* The LNAs wants +3.0V.
+* The LNAs want +3.0V.
 The 2nd stage amps want +2.8V.
 The noise temperature measurement is the same if I give them these voltages or if I give +2.9V to each.
 * Dunking the terminator in LN2, it's possible for the LNA to cool down, which